caracatrepa/caracatrepa.github.io/selfguidedMBSR_week6.md

 reformatted for your manual go to the [printer-ready version of this page][56].

-> _To listen is to lean in softly with a willingness to be changed by what we hear._
+> _To listen is to lean in softly
+with a willingness to be changed
+by what we hear._

 \- _Mark Nepo_

 > _When is the last time that you had a great conversation, a conversation that wasn't just two intersecting monologues, which is what passes for conversation a lot in this culture?
-But ... a great conversation, in which you overheard yourself saying things that you never knew you knew?
-That you heard yourself receiving from somebody words that absolutely found places within you that you thought you had lost ... a conversation that brought the two of you on to a different plane? ... a conversation that continued to sing in your mind for weeks afterwards ...
+But... a great conversation, in which you overheard yourself saying things that you never knew you knew?
+That you heard yourself receiving from somebody words that absolutely found places within you that you thought you had lost... a conversation that brought the two of you on to a different plane?... a conversation that continued to sing in your mind for weeks afterwards...
 I've had some of them recently ... they are food and drink for the soul._

 \- _John O'Donohue_